 Explore your app with live error monitoring

-A real browser opens pointing to your app.
+A real Chrome browser opens pointing to your app.
 Click around, test forms, explore edge cases yourself.

 All you need to start a sprint